January 2026 Heritage Celebrations

 The goal of this month is to reinforce the message that behavioral health is essential to overall health, that prevention works, that treatment is effective, and that people can and do recover.
 This month reminds us that no one is alone in the journey through recovery.
 While every journey is different, we are all in this together.
 At UConn, we endeavor to ensure that substance use is not a barrier to academic, personal, or professional success.
 Please visit Student Health and Wellness’s (SHaW) Alcohol and Substance Use Support and UConn’s Recovery Support Services page for resources, trainings, and opportunities for support on your journey.

 Suicide Prevention Month and Week: September is Suicide Prevention Month.
 Every year, the World Health Organization (WHO) and the World Federation for Mental Health (WFMH) host World Suicide Prevention Day on September 10 to focus attention on the problem of suicide worldwide.
 The week leading up to this day is Suicide Prevention Week.
-Suicide is a particular concern in the United States – it is the second leading cause of death for 10- to 34-year-olds.
-This month serves as a moment for creating awareness about suicide, to inspire people to learn how to help save lives in their community, and to learn to have authentic and caring conversations about suicide and mental health.
+Suicide is a particular concern in the United States; it is the second leading cause of death for 10- to 34-year-olds.
+This month creates awareness about suicide and aims to inspire people to learn how to help save lives in their community, and to learn to have authentic and caring conversations about suicide and mental health.

 If you or anyone you know is struggling with mental health or having suicidal thoughts, please know that you are not alone.
 The University has resources to help through times of crisis.
 The Office for Diversity and Inclusion has also gathered a partial list of mental health resources for students, staff, and faculty at all five UConn campuses, as well as for BIPOC, LGBTQIA+, and veteran communities.
 There is also help available whenever you need it and wherever you may be.
 UConn has several resources for getting immediate support.
 As of summer 2022, the federal government has also instituted a new national suicide prevention hotline, 988, that can be called for immediate support 24/7.